-Though Smalls started only a few years ago, the company has gone through a number of significant changes in terms of their product lineup.
+Though Smalls started only a few years ago, the company has gone through a number of significant changes in terms of its product lineup.
 In the beginning, Smalls was primarily a fresh cat food company (and still is), but now they offer freeze-dried food and kibble.

 Each of Smalls’ cat foods comes in several flavors.
 Their fresh, human-grade cat food comes in four proteins and two textures.
 Choose from a smooth or ground texture in chicken, turkey, beef, or fish.

 Smalls’ freeze-dried raw food is a nutritious alternative to traditional extruded kibble.
 It comes in three protein options: chicken (Bird), turkey (Other Bird), and duck (Water Bird).
 These foods are freeze-dried to preserve their nutritional integrity and to give the foods a nice crunch.